rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 prevention tool like Fail2ban, but can be more complicated to set up and maintain.

-A popular open source IDS is [OSSEC](http://www.ossec.net/).
-OSSEC maintains agents on multiple systems that report back to a main server, allowing investigation of logs and alerts from a potentially compromised server even if that server is shut down.
+A popular open-source IDS is [OSSEC](http://www.ossec.net/).
+OSSEC maintains agents on multiple systems that report back to the main server, allowing investigation of logs and alerts from a potentially compromised server even if that server is shut down.